Skip to content

 Building One Good Thing was the best professional experience of my life.
 It was also, by a wide margin, the loneliest.

 There’s a particular kind of isolation that comes with solo projects.
 You have no one to celebrate the small wins with.
-No one to commiserate with when something breaks at midnight.
+No one to commiserate when something breaks at midnight.
 No one to look at your work and say, “This is good, keep going.”

 But here’s the thing about that collaboration: at the end of every session, you close the laptop and the room is quiet.
 There’s no team Slack to post updates in.
 No standup tomorrow morning.
 No design review on Thursday.
 Just you, and the thing you’re building, and the hope that it’s good enough.